---->

 similarly (eg negative charge particles orbiting outside positive charge particles) with such

-attraction being between dis-similar charges.
+attraction being between dissimilar charges.
 Hence negative charges being on average 1%

 closer to other negative charges and positive charges being on average 1% further from other